Benefit Groups - Graduate Student Employees, Benefit-Eligible Fellowship Holders, and Medical School Students

 - If you are a fellowship holder you can continue GradCare coverage under the GradCare continuance plan for yourself and your eligible dependents during periods when you are not receiving funding.
 In these situations, you are eligible for Level 1 coverage.
 Following your ineligibility, enrollment materials will be sent to your last known home address.
 Update your address through Self-Service on Wolverine Access prior to your funding ending.
 Enrollment and payment must occur within the later of 30 days of your GradCare coverage end date or the date of notification.
 You will be responsible for 102% of the full premium.
 Full premiums are due on the first of each month for that month's coverage (i.e., the premium for the coverage period of June 1st through June 30th is due on June 1st.)
 Any late or partial payments will be processed and refunded.)

-If you are a GEO member and were enrolled in benefits during the previous fall and the current winter terms, and are not graduating, you are eligible for university contributions during the spring/summer terms.
+If you are a GEO member and were enrolled in benefits during the previous fall and the current winter terms, you are eligible for university contributions during the spring/summer terms.

 If you are a GEO member or a GSRA and if you are participating in any U-M benefit plans during the winter term (Term II), and you will be re-employed for the following fall term (Term I) with a one-quarter or greater employment fraction, benefits may continue during spring/summer term (Term III).